 An explainer video as part of your overall marketing strategy is a representation of your brand.
 In addition to providing information, they are used to build brand awareness and convert viewers into customers.
 They also help create an emotional bond with your customers.

 Statistics show that explainer videos work!
-97% of businesses reported that their explainer video helped increase viewer understanding of their product or service, and 81% stated that explainer videos helped boost sales.
+97% of businesses reported that their explainer video helped increase viewers understanding of their product or service, and 81% stated that explainer videos helped boost sales.

 What can you do with an explainer video?

 Explainer videos also integrate well with all types of digital marketing campaigns.
 On social media, for example, videos on Facebook are shared 12 times more than a link or text together.
-And on a website, a video can increase your conversions by as much as 64%.
+And on a website, a video can increase your conversions by as much as 64% according to video brewery.

 So creating explainer videos for your business is often a great move!

 Here are some tips to keep in mind as you move forward with the development of your explainer videos.

 Should you use animation for your explainer video?